Oscars 2023: Here are the latest odds for Best Actor at the Academy Awards

 But who is most likely to win it in 2023?
 These are the latest odds for Oscars 2023 Best Actor award.*

-*All odds are offered by PaddyPower and can change at any point.
+*All odds are offered by SkyBet and can change at any point.
 Please gamble responsibly.